bcgov/cas-registration/docs/backend/data-models.md

 `set_archive`: Specifically designed for archiving objects, this method captures the archival details and requires the user initiating the archival process as a parameter.

-Furthermore, a custom manager is implemented to filter out archived objects, ensuring a streamlined retrieval process focused only on active data.
+Furthermore, a custom manager (`TimeStampedModelManager`) is implemented to filter out archived objects, ensuring a streamlined retrieval process focused only on active data.

+**Note:** Every data model that inherits from `TimeStampedModel` will automatically have the audit columns and methods integrated into its structure.
+These models will also be managed by the `TimeStampedModelManager` to exclude archived objects from queries.

 ## Data Models Primary Key